Familial Hypercholesterolemia/Autosomal Dominant Hypercholesterolemia Genetic Testing Reflex Panel

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Absence of a mutation does not preclude the diagnosis of autosomal dominant hypercholesterolemia unless a specific mutation has been previously identified in an affected family member.
+Absence of a variant does not preclude the diagnosis of autosomal dominant hypercholesterolemia unless a specific variant has been previously identified in an affected family member.

-The APOB genotyping component of this test only detects the R3500W and R3500Q mutations; other APOB mutations are not detected.
+The APOB genotyping component of this test only detects the R3500W and R3500Q variants; other APOB variants are not detected.

-The LDLR sequencing method will not detect LDLR mutations that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.
+The LDLR sequencing method will not detect LDLR variants that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.

 Sometimes a genetic alteration of unknown significance may be identified.
 In this case, testing of family members may be useful to determine pathogenicity of the alteration.